 - ½ cup all-purpose flour 60g

 - ½ cup brown sugar 100g

 - ¼ cup unsalted butter melted (57g)

-- Melt the butter, then add the flour, brown sugar, oats, quinoa, pecans, and salt and mix with a fork until the mixture becomes fully moist and crumbly.
-You want to keep the chunks rather large.
-Set aside while you prepare the batter.
+- Melt the butter, then add the flour, brown sugar, oats, pecans, and salt and mix with a fork until the mixture becomes fully moistened.
+Keep the chunks to medium and small.
+Place in the fridge while you prepare the batter.